If you want to explore planet earth from your home, Google Earth is the place to start.

 Google Earth Blog – Here you’ll find the latest news, interesting sights, helpful tutorials, technology, and happenings for Google Earth.

-Google Earth Cool Places – This website features a huge collection of extraordinary sights.
+Google Earth Cool Places [No Longer Available] – This website features a huge collection of extraordinary sights.
 Click yourself through the screenshots on the front page, roll the dice for a random image, rate the sights, leave a comment, browse the categories and if you find something you want to explore further, open the placemark in Google Earth.
 Endless fun, reserve an hour or two for this trip.

 Google Sightseeing – Discover the most unusual places and sights found on Google Earth.
 View the latest or browse by location or category.
 All images are commented and of course a placemark is available at the bottom of each post.